microsoft/dotnet/Documentation/compatibility/wpf-selector-crash-when-removing-item-from-custom-collection.md

 NotPlanned

 ### Change Description
-An InvalidOperationException can occur in the following scenario:
+An 'T:System.InvalidOperationException` can occur in the following scenario:
-  * A `T:System.Windows.Controls.Primitives.Selector`'s ItemSource is a collection with a custom implementation of `T:System.Collections.Specialized.INotifyCollectionChanged`.
+  * The ItemsSource for a `T:System.Windows.Controls.Primitives.Selector` is a collection with a custom implementation of `T:System.Collections.Specialized.INotifyCollectionChanged`.
   * The selected item is removed from the collection.
-  * The `T:System.Collections.Specialized.NotifyCollectionChangedEventArgs` has OldStartingIndex = -1 (indicating "unknown position").
+  * The `T:System.Collections.Specialized.NotifyCollectionChangedEventArgs` has
+    `P:System.Collections.Specialized.NotifyCollectionChangedEventArgs.OldStartingIndex` = -1
+	(indicating an unknown position).

 The exception's callstack begins at System.Windows.Threading.Dispatcher.VerifyAccess()